Ancient Diocese of Ribe: History

-In 948, Leofdag was ordained as the first Bishop of Ribe by Archbishop Adaldag.
-Leofdag is said to have been martyred by pagans and is regarded as a local saint, though he was never canonized.
+Ribe was established as a diocese for Leofdag in 948 under the supervision of Adaldag, Archbishop of Hamburg, who was authorized by the Roman Curia to proselytize the Danes.
+Leofdag (Leofdag of Ribe) was consecrated by Adaldag, and attended the Synod of Ingelheim.
+Adam of Bremen praised Liafdag's pastoral zeal.
+Leofdag was martyred that same year, when a housecarl skewered him with a spear, as he forded the river at Ribe.
+He is regarded as a local saint, though he was never canonized.
+His remains would eventually end up in Ribe Cathedral.
+The name "Leofdag" indicates he was not Danish.
+According to Johannes Vastovius, Leofdag was born in Friesland.
+Until the death of his third known successor Vale (1044–59) the bishops of Ribe, Schleswig, and Aarhus wandered about Jutland on missionary tours.

 Ribe Cathedral, which served as the central cathedral of the diocese, contains a shrine dedicated to him.
 Until the death of his third known successor, Val, the bishops of Ribe, Schleswig, and Aarhus primarily worked to convert locals to their faith and traveled around Jutland on missionary tours.

 In 1060, the region north of the Kongeå in Jutland was divided into the four dioceses of Ribe, Aarhus, Viborg and Vestervig.
 The diocese was a suffragan of the Archdiocese of Hamburg-Bremen until 1104, when the newly formed Archdiocese of Lund became its metropolitan.

 Although Ivar Munk was selected to take the position of bishop in 1499, he was not ordained until 1513.
 During his term, the church was pressured by the Protestant Reformation.
 He lost authority over some of his diocese in Northern Schleswig following their adoption of protestantism, though he maintained authority over the remainder of the diocese.

 Ivar Munk opposed the selection of Christian III of Denmark as king in 1533, yet was forced to act as a privy councillor to the monarch's party for Jutland.
 As a result, he resigned from his position as bishop.
 Ivar Munk was succeeded by his nephew, Olaf Munk in 1534.
 As a result of the reformation, Olaf Munk was imprisoned on 12 August 1536, like all other catholic bishops in Denmark.
 He was later released on the conditions that he conform to the Church of Denmark and marry.